 - e.
 By the end of the nineteenth century, American architects began to look towards the country's own architectural roots. - f.
 The Colonial Revival style (1895-1955) reflects the nation's embrace of its colonial past.
-The style is characterized by simplicity, symmetry, and unadorned order, as a movement away from asymmetrical, highly embellished styles of the Victorian era.
+The style is characterized simplicity, symmetry, and unadorned order, as a movement away from asymmetrical, highly embellished styles of the Victorian era.
 Colonial Revival dwellings typically have rectangular plans and symmetrical facades.
 The roof may be gabled or hipped.
 Windows are multi-paned double sashes.
 Doorways may contain sidelights, fanlights, pediments, and columns or pilasters.
 The details are classically inspired, and entry porticos are common. - The Craftsman/Bungalow style (1905-1930) represents a movement away from mass-produced architectural design of the balloon-frame period.
 The Bungalow plan has roots in British India during the eighteenth and nineteenth centuries.
 The house type melded with Japanese building techniques exhibited at late nineteenthcentury American expositions.
 Craftsman bungalow buildings typically have lowpitched gabled roofs with a wide eave overhang, exposed rafters, decorative beams or braces, full- or partial-width porches, and tapered posts on brick piers.
 Designers often used the Craftsman style for bungalows, which were generally oneand-one-half story houses with large porches and open interior floor plans.
-The Bungalow first emerged as a house type in residential American architecture California and quickly spread across the country as a popular design choice for small houses.
-While the bungalow can take the form of a modest gable-front example, elaborate bungalow design can include a multi-plane roof shape, known as an Airplane bungalow, and can feature extensive Craftsman detail on the interior.
+The Bungalow first emerged as a house type in American residential architecture California and quickly spread across the country as a popular design choice for small houses.
+While the bungalow can take the form of a modest gable-front example, elaborate bungalow design can include a multi-plane roof shape, known as an Airplane bungalow, and can feature extensive Craftsman detail on the interior. - h.
+The Tudor Revival style (1910-1940) is based loosely on Medieval architecture.